 Localism Wines was founded in 2010 by two winemakers Ryan Knoth and Landon Donely.
 Landon is no longer involved and today Ryan and his wife Nicole oversee the operations of their tiny brand.
-Localism is tribute to a lifestyle centered around the connections and the network that Ryan and Nicole have made locally in the Napa Valley – to vineyard sites, wine suppliers and with friends within the industry.
+Localism is tribute to a lifestyle centered around the connections and the network that Ryan and Nicole have made locally in Napa Valley ranging from vineyard sites, wine suppliers and friends within the industry.

 After graduating, he took a harvest intern job in the Barossa Valley in Australia at Elderton Wines in 2010 – while there he was already planning his move to the Napa Valley.
 He moved to Napa and never left; after returning stateside he worked at St. Clement Vineyards, Staglin Family Vineyard, Gandona, and is currently winemaker at Sinegal Estate Winery.

 The focus of their tiny production Cabernet Sauvignon is from the Schwartz Family Vineyard in Coombsville.
-This slightly less then an acre vineyard is planted entirely to clone 7 Cabernet Sauvignon – the vines date from 1997.
-Perhaps more then some of Napa’s other sub appellations, Coombsville is known for its ‘backyard’ vineyards – or in this case, a front yard vineyard.
-Ryan discovered the property in 2009 – the vineyard was being inadequately managed at that time.
+This slightly less than an acre vineyard is planted entirely to clone 7 Cabernet Sauvignon – the vines date from 1997.
+Perhaps more than some of Napa’s other sub appellations, Coombsville is known for its ‘backyard’ vineyards – or in this case, a front yard vineyard.
+Ryan discovered the property in 2009; the vineyard was being inadequately managed at that time.
 He took over the management of the vines and improved their overall health and vigor.
-He maintains a long term lease on this vineyard.
+He maintains a long-term lease on this vineyard.

 Incidentally the vineyard that produces some of the Napa Valley’s highest priced wines is located just down the street.The 2016 Localism Cabernet Sauvignon is blended with a bit of Petit Verdot and Cabernet Franc from a warmer vineyard site in Calistoga.
 Ryan likes the complexities these other varietals add to the wine along with their added texture.
 This wine was aged in 25% new French oak with the remainder in once used barrels.
 It is dark garnet in color with layered aromatics including plum, violets, chocolate, dust, tobacco leaf, dried herbs and subtle darker spices.
 Very well balanced on the palate offers flavors of blueberry and blackberry anchored by finely shaped tannins, great acidity and a tobacco darker spice nuance on the finish.